JulianJorgensen/jocelyn/_posts/2016-12-07-living-in-micro--macro-vision.md

 <br>
 <br>What often happens that leads one to stress is getting stuck in one particular vision.
 This intense focus or extreme detachment to life events and experiences distorts our vision - it’s like developing near/far-sightedness, one perspective is over-worked and the other is under developed.
 So first, let us understand what micro and macro vision is, their benefits, their downfalls, and what the significance of both are when we harmoniously integrate them together.

-## &nbsp;
+##

 ## Micro Vision

 When we are in this mode of observing our life, it is the “me” stage, it’s all about your subjective experience.
 The significance is being able to have discernment in your decisions to know what is for your highest good and what is not; this requires one to know thyself.
 Therefore, this function is very important - this is YOUR life; and it is a subjective experience.

 So when we’re zoomed in, we are taking in the details, we’re appreciating the touch of a loved one, we’re appreciating the cool breeze on a hot summer day, we are experiencing life as it plays in real time.
-It is the epitome of “stopping to smell the roses.”&nbsp; The benefit of this mode of viewing is that we get to move through life as an individual - collecting information, experiences and memories unique to our own.
+It is the epitome of “stopping to smell the roses.”
+The benefit of this mode of viewing is that we get to move through life as an individual - collecting information, experiences and memories unique to our own.
 This subjective point of view allows us to sift through the details so that we can take away what we like, want and need; and which we don’t.
 This gives us a better opportunity to quickly and accurately discern what will most likely happen in a future similar personal experience.
 We then can make decisions that are for our highest good as we’ve observed the detailed signs that lead us there and which do not.

   For example, if you are on a date - you will be doing your best to be present in this situation, taking in information and experiences physically, mentally, emotionally and spiritually.
 You are on HD micro vision.
 In this mode, you are taking in everything you are perceiving and deciding whether you like it or not, whether you need it or not, whether you’d like to extend it or not - the power of discernment is being exercised simultaneously.
 This is great as it allows you to keep having similar experiences, allowing you to “recreate” positive experiences, while allowing you to avoid experiences that are not pleasant.
 <br>